divijkumar/xcode-template-ane/README.md

 Some background about Native Extensions
 ---------------------------------------

-The following Adobe devnet articles are extremely information if you want to know more about Native Extensions.
+The following Adobe devnet articles are extremely useful if you want to know more about Native Extensions.

 http://www.adobe.com/devnet/air/native-extensions-for-air.html